Walter Wright (cricketer)

 While his season-best scores were steadily declining season by season from his career-best century-score of the 1883 season, this form would come back in 1892, when he scored two half-centuries, his first for eight years.
 This good form for Wright would not show for the rest of the county, as they only managed to pick up two victories in the entire season, finishing second from bottom in the championship.
 Things were looking up, however, as for the first time since the inaugural season, Kent finished with a positive points total, and Wright with 300 runs to show for the season and a half-century to his credit.
 Kent had vastly improved come 1894, under the captaincy of Frank Marchant.

-1895 was a poor season, Kent finishing bottom of the league, however, hope was not lost as fresh blood was pumped into the side, in the form of Bill Bradley and Fred Huish, and, the following season, improvements were seen in the consistency of both club and player, Wright and Martin forming, on various occasions, a successful bowling partnership.
+1895 was a poor season, Kent finishing bottom of the league, however, hope was not lost as fresh blood was pumped into the team, in the form of Bill Bradley and Fred Huish, and, the following season, improvements were seen in the consistency of both club and player, Wright and Martin forming, on various occasions, a successful bowling partnership.
 As Martin improved and moved up the order, his positioning in the lineup would be sacrificed to the blooming Fred Huish, in only his second season in the team.
 1896 and 1897 saw Kent struggle with form as they had in 1895, in spite of Wright's significant improvement in deep field.
 While in 1897 and 1898 Wright would once again in most County Championship games, his speed in the field and at the crease had decreased with his advancing age, and the following year, he would quit the first-class game.
 He had taken 696 wickets bowling for Kent in 11 seasons.

 WG Grace's held the opinion of Wright is that he believed him to be at the forefront of the creation and proliferation of swing bowling, a formidable prospect at his speed of movement, Wright being believed to be the second-fastest runner in the world in his prime sprinting days.
 Following his exit from playing, Wright became a first-class umpire, taking charge of 97 matches between 1900 and 1904 and one further game 20 years later.
 With decent knowledge and a love of football, Wright acted as a trainer to several football clubs, coaching Reading.

 More information about Walter Wright's life can be found in his home town web site at Hucknall-Torkard.com by following the people link.

 Wright's uncle, Thomas Shooter, played for Nottinghamshire during the 1881 season.